-(a) The League Statistician shall determine the League standings based on the following team statistics: wins, losses, ties, overtime losses, goals for, goals against, and total penalty minutes.

-- (b) Win 2 Points - Loss in OT or shootout 1 Point (no point awarded if losing team pulls goaltender) Loss - 0 Points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head between tied teams. - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin.
+- (a) The League Statistician will determine the League standings based on the following team statistics: wins, losses, overtime losses, shootout losses, goals for, goals against, and total penalty minutes. - (b) Win 2 points Loss in overtime or shootout 1 point (no point awarded if losing team pulls goaltender) Loss 0 points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head most points earned in regular-season standings between tied teams. (clarification) - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin. - (d) For 3 or more tied teams that have played each other an unequal number of times the following tiebreakers will be used.
+Once the number of tied teams is 2, revert to tiebreakers 801 (c). (added) - (1) Most wins during the regular season. - (2) Best goals-for minus goals-against for entire season. - (3) Fewest penalty minutes.